Fithos/tgp/README.md

 * Is call() executed: 'T' if the task is a subtype of java.lang.Callable and was executed by calling the call() method, 'F' otherwise
 * Is exec() executed: 'T' if the task is a subtype of java.util.concurrent.ForkJoinTask and was executed by calling the exec() method, 'F' otherwise

 [1]: the purpose of this column is to identify *nested tasks*.
 A task is nested if it fully executes inside the dynamic extent of the execution method of another task, which is called *outer task*.
-This column contains the ID of the outer task, if the task is nested.
+This column contains the ID (>0) of the outer task, if the task is nested.
 Information on the outer task can be found in another row of this file.
+If the task is not nested, this column contains 0.
+If the task is not executed, this column contains -1.
 See [Task Aggregation](#task-aggregation) for more information.

 [2]: a task can be executed multiple times (i.e., its execution method is executed to completion more than once).
 Each task execution appears in this file on a different row.
 The value *i* of this field denotes that this row contains metrics related to the *i*-th execution of this task.